-- Ensalada Marroqui: A salad of sweet potato, parsnip and chickpeas with a tomato dressing
+- Ensalada Andaluza A salad of asparagus tips, artichoke and sun blushed tomatoes with a sweet hinamin dressing

 I had the ensalada marroqui and the ensalada andaluza, plus the berenjenas rellenas de pimientos, without the mozzarella cheese.
 All three dishes were absolutely delicious, although I must admit the ensalata andaluza was my personal favourite.
 I am going through a bit of an artichoke phase at the moment, which this dish certainly catered too.

 The berenjenas rellenas de pimientos was wonderful as well, which makes me wonder what the mozzarella cheese would really add to it.
 The only dish that I would consider swapping out next time would be the ensalada marroqui, purely because I find sweet potato a bit hit-or-miss depending on my mood.
 Next time I would want to give the pimientos de padrón a try instead.